Convair B-58 Hustler: Overview

-The Convair B-58 Hustler was a high speed strategic bomber, capable of routinely attaining Mach 2 at altitude.
-It incorporated a large delta wing with a leading-edge sweep of 60° and was powered by an arrangement of four General Electric J79-GE-1 turbojet engines.
+The Convair B-58 Hustler was a high-speed strategic bomber, capable of routinely attaining Mach 2 at altitude.
+It incorporated a large delta wing with a leading-edge sweep of 60°, and was powered by an arrangement of four General Electric J79-GE-1 turbojet engines.
 Although its sizable wing generated relatively low wing loading, it proved to be surprisingly well suited for low-altitude, high-speed flight.
-To protect against the heat generated while cruising at Mach 2, the crew compartment, the wheel wells, and electronics bay were pressurized and air conditioned.
+To protect against the heat generated while cruising at Mach 2, the crew compartment, wheel wells, and electronics bay were pressurized and air conditioned.
 The B-58 was one of the first extensive applications of aluminum honeycomb panels, which bonded outer and inner aluminum skins to a honeycomb of aluminum or fiberglass.

 Various features of the B-58 were considered to be record-breaking, according to Gunston and Gilchrist.
-The structure itself made up 13.8 per cent of the aircraft's gross weight, an exceptionally low figure for the era, while the wing was considered to be extremely thin as well.
+The structure itself made up 13.8% of the aircraft's gross weight, an exceptionally low figure for the era, while the wing was considered to be extremely thin, as well.
 Several key features of the engine, including the nacelle and the inlet, were unlike any existing aircraft, having been devised from guidance by aerodynamicists.
-Specifically, the inlets used moving conical spikes, being fully aft on the ground and at low speeds to maximise air intake, then driven forward while being flown at high speeds to minimise the annular gap.
-This movement was automatically controlled, but significant noise and asymmetric thrust would be generated in the event of a single inlet malfunctioning.
+Specifically, the inlets used moving conical spikes, being fully aft on the ground and at low speeds to maximize air intake, then driven forward while being flown at high speeds to minimize the annular gap.
+This movement was automatically controlled, but significant noise and asymmetric thrust were generated in the event of a single inlet malfunctioning.